Careers in Engineering and Innovation

 Become an engineer at Inria

 Each year, Inria recruits both young graduates and experienced engineers in fixed-term engineering positions for 1 to 3 years.
-Engineering positions fall under three main titles, requiring a wide variety of skills: Research & Development Engineers, Transfer & Innovation Engineers and Information Systems Engineers (see the page on Information Systems for more information on this last role).
+Engineering positions fall under three main titles, requiring a wide variety of skills: Research & Development Engineers, Transfer & Innovation Engineers and Information Systems Engineers.

 Inria’s specific characteristics create an environment that combines: